Olexify/Olexify/README.md

 ## How I think about learning

-I don't build shortcuts.
+I build machinery that enhances Focus.
 Learning takes work, and anything promising otherwise is selling you something.
 What software can do is get everything that *isn't* learning out of the way.

 - **Remove the friction, not the effort.** Setup, syncing, wrangling files: that's overhead, and overhead is worth automating.
 The part that actually teaches you should stay hard.
 - **Recognition isn't memory.** Looking a word up feels like progress.
 Mostly it isn't.
 What sticks is guessing before you look, and making the sentence yourself.